patternfly/patternfly-elements/.changeset/neat-colts-jam.md

 "@patternfly/elements": patch
 ---

-`pf-accordion`: fixed issue related to panel collapsing when an internal element is clicked
+`pf-accordion`: fixed issue related to panel collapsing when an internal element is clicked.
+Removing deprecated code now handled by RovingTabIndex controller.